Niladri01/FIFA19-Analysis/README.md

 10)Imported some videos of goals, passing, saving of top players such as Lionel Messi, Xavi, Iniesta, Ronaldo from youtube

 For Data Visualization, I used:
                           1) Countplot
                           2) lmplot
                           3) violinplot
                           4) boxplot
                           5) subplot
-6) pie
+                          6) pie chart
                           7) distplot

-Conclusion :
+# Conclusion :
                           a) Lionel Messi is highly rated in many aspects of the gaming attributes
                           b) Real Madrid posses the best squad strength
                           c) Neymar is most valuable player at the moment
                           d) Mbappe has the best potential
                           e) David De Gea of Manchester United is the highest rated goalkeeper in FIFA19
                           e) England National team has most number of FIFA19 rated players
                           f) There are more right footed player's compared to left footed player's
                           g) Most player's are of age 21